-Luc-Sy TRAN received his Engineering Diploma in Automobile Propulsion and Thermal Engines from Da Nang University of Science and Technology, Vietnam, and his M.Sc. degree in Thermal and Energy from INSA-Lyon, France.
-From 2010 to 2013, he worked at LRGP-CNRS-Nancy and received his PhD in Process Engineering and Products from the University of Lorraine, France.
-After the defense, he worked as a Postdoctoral researcher at LCT-Ghent, Belgium in 2014.
-Then, he received a fellowship of the Alexander von Humboltd Foundation to perform his research at PC1-Department of Chemistry-Bielefeld University, Germany.
-At the same time, he performed also several experiment campaigns at NSRL (Hefei, China), NSRRC (Hsinchu, Taiwan), LRGP (Nancy, France), and SOLEIL Synchrotron (GIF-sur-YVETTE, France).
-Based on these scientific works, he received a Bernard Lewis Fellowship of the Combustion Institute, which has been established to encourage high quality research in combustion by young scientists.
-Currently, he works as a permanent research scientist at CNRS.
+Dr. Tran earned his Engineering Diploma in Propulsion and Thermal Engines from Da Nang University of Science and Technology, Vietnam, and completed his MSc degree in Thermal and Energy from INSA-Lyon, France.
+He received his PhD in Process Engineering and Products from the University of Lorraine, France, with his doctoral research conducted at LRGP-CNRS-Nancy under the guidance of Dr. P.-A. Glaude and Dr. F. Battin‑Leclerc in 2013.
+Following this, he worked as a Postdoctoral Researcher at LCT-Ghent University, Belgium, with Prof. K. Van Geem in 2014.
+He was later awarded an Alexander von Humboltd Foundation fellowship to perform research in Prof. K. Kohse-Höinghaus’s group at the Department of Chemistry, Bielefeld University, Germany.
+His extensive experience includes conducting several experimental campaigns at NSRL (Hefei, China), NSRRC (Hsinchu, Taiwan), and the SOLEIL Synchrotron (GIF-sur-YVETTE, France).

 ORCID: 0000-0002-0828-7048